Skip to next element

 Is Delta-9 THC Natural?

-Yes, delta-9 THC is a natural compound.
+Yes, Delta-9 THC is a natural compound.
 Products like cannabis flower, hashish, and full-spectrum cannabis extract contain delta-9 THC in its natural form.

-Typically, products like pre-filled delta-9 vape pens, gummies, capsules, and tinctures are made from a cannabis extract and formulated with other ingredients to make it more convenient to use.
+Typically, products like pre-filled Delta-9 vape pens, gummies, capsules, and tinctures are made from a cannabis extract and formulated with other ingredients to make it more convenient to use.

 While delta-9 THC can also be synthesized in a lab through a chemical reaction with the CBD cannabinoid, the compound is found in nature.